 ‘Dementia’ describes a group of shared symptoms.
 The underlying causes may differ significantly.

 Alzheimer’s disease accounts for 70% to 80% of dementia cases—estimated at more than five million people in the United States.
-The remainder may be classified as Lewy body dementia (caused by abnormal protein deposits called “lewy bodies”), or vascular dementia (the result of reduced blood flow to the brain).
+The remainder may be classified as Lewy body dementia (caused by abnormal protein deposits called “lewy bodies”).
+Or, vascular dementia (the result of reduced blood flow to the brain).
 A variety of diseases, and reversible conditions—malnutrition, dehydration, depression, and infections—can also be culprits.
-In some cases, an individual may be diagnosed with mixed dementia, a condition caused by more than one factor.
+In some cases, a diagnosis could reveal mixed dementia, a condition caused by more than one factor.

 Mild, Moderate, and Severe: The Progress of Alzheimer’s Disease

 Alzheimer’s progression is not always predictable, and its evolution from mild to moderate to severe does not adhere to a timetable.
-Initially, even though cells are being damaged, there may be no noticeable change in behavior or capability.
-In some cases, individuals may attribute small changes to the natural aging process—or conversely, attribute minor symptoms of aging to the onset of dementia.
+Initially, even though damage occurs to cells, there may be no noticeable change in behavior or capability.
+In some cases, individuals may attribute small changes to the natural aging process.
+Conversely, they may attribute minor symptoms of aging to the onset of dementia.

-It should be noted that the ability to enjoy exercise, music, dance, a television program, or other leisure activity may continue well into the moderate or even the moderately severe stage even as they need assistance with managing the minutiae of day to day living.
+As another note, the ability to enjoy exercise, music, dance, a television program, or other leisure activity may continue well into the moderate or even the moderately severe stage.
+This can occur even as they need assistance with managing the minutiae of day to day living.
 They may enjoy staying busy but are not sure what to be busy with.
-Their relationships with others begin to suffer, and embarrassment about cognitive losses can turn to anger, jealousy, suspicion, most often against those closest and most trusted.
-They may still be able to take care of personal hygiene, but not to select appropriate clothing for the weather, until, eventually, even those tasks become too difficult.
+Their relationships with others begin to suffer.
+Embarrassment about cognitive losses can turn to anger, jealousy, and suspicion, most often against those closest and most trusted.
+They may still be able to take care of personal hygiene, but not to select appropriate clothing for the weather.
+Eventually, even those tasks may become too difficult.

 The Questions of ‘When’ and ‘Where”

-Caregivers who witness the decline of their loved ones are filled with conflicting feelings.
+Caregivers who witness the decline of their loved ones can experience conflicting feelings.
 Sadness, anger, denial, and guilt accompany them on the journey, and the associated health risks of caregiving are well-documented.
-It’s extremely difficult to face the fact that someone you love might need more intensive ‘round-the-clock care than family members are prepared to provide.
+It’s extremely difficult to face the fact that someone you love might need more intensive ‘round-the-clock care than family members can provide.

-Geriatric care managers generally understand these situations and are of immense value in helping families decide the level of care required and the best place to provide that care.
+Geriatric care managers generally understand these situations.
+They provide immense value in helping families decide the level of care required and the best place to provide that care.
 These professionals bring knowledge, expertise, and sensitivity to families wrestling with weighty decisions about next steps.